dsj7419/python-learning-by-projects/10-external-libraries/README.md

 ## Quiz

-*Note: This section will be updated with a quiz to test your understanding of data visualization and using external libraries in Python.*
+Here is a quiz to test your understanding of data visualization and using external libraries in Python.

 [Take the Quiz](https://dsj7419.github.io/python-learning-by-projects/10-external-libraries-and-visualization/quiz)